deltachat/deltachat-pages/_posts/2022-06-14-webxdcintro.md

 Just package your web app as an <code>.xdc</code> file (just a zip archive), and then drop it in a chat, or offer it for download on a web page so others can share it in their chats.
 There are many examples from simple to complex on [webxdc.org](https://webxdc.org).

-## Could other chat messengers support webxdc apps?
+## Support for webxdc in other chat messengers

-Webxdc apps could be seemlessly supported by other chat messengers.
-However, many messaging projects are currently busy with introducing advertising or blockchains or returning profit for VC investments so we are not holding our breath right now.
-Rest assured, when the time comes and interest rises we'll be there and open to collaboration :)
+Webxdc is designed to be an open standard, not exclusive to Delta Chat.
+We would love to see other messaging projects large and small support this simple protocol to add app-like experiences to chats — we're open to collaboration.